ComputeCanada/magic_castle/docs/README.md

     dig +short '*.${domain}'
     ```

-**Post Build Modification Effect**: rebuild of all instances at next `terraform apply`.
+**Post build modification effect**: rebuild of all instances at next `terraform apply`.

 ### 4.6 image

 Defines the name of the image that will be used as the base image for the cluster nodes.

-You can use a custom image if you wish, but provisioning customization
+You can use a custom image if you wish, but configuration management
-should be mainly done through Puppet scripting.
+should be mainly done through Puppet.
 Image customization is mostly
 envisioned as a way to accelerate the provisioning process by applying the
 security patches and OS updates in advance.

 **Requirements**: the operating system on the image must be CentOS 7 or 8.

-**Post Build Modification Effect**: None - if this variable is modified, existing
+**Post build modification effect**: none - if this variable is modified, existing
 instances will ignore the change and future instances will use the new value.

 #### 4.6.1 AWS